datafeedr/datafeedr-product-sets/readme.txt

 6. Configuration: Advanced Update Settings

 == Changelog ==

+= 1.3.2 - 2021/03/03 =
+* Added support the new image import functionality coming soon in the Datafeedr API plugin.

 = 1.3.1 - 2021/02/16 =
 * Added logging to ActionScheduler by throwing an Exception if image import fails.
 Exception is caught and displayed by AS.